-Retracements can be identified by using your Fibonacci tool to see if the price movement is coming back up or down towards the 38.2, 50.0, or 61.8% retracement levels.
+Retracements can be identified by using your Fibonacci retracement tool to see if the price movement is coming back up or down towards the 38.2, 50.0, or 61.8% retracement levels.

-If price moves towards one of those levels before reversing again, then you are likely looking just at a retracement and not anything more serious than that.
+If the price moves towards one of those levels before reversing again, then you are likely looking just at a retracement and not anything more serious than that.

-When price breaks these levels and keeps going, then you may be looking at a reversal.
+When the price breaks these levels and keeps going, then you may be looking at a reversal.
 Of course, there is nothing exact and precise about trading, so don’t assume that you have all of the answers.
 That said, breaking key Fibonacci levels is a strong indicator of a reversal.

 One final way that you can go about things is to look at the trend lines that make up your trade.